mohakapt/Stringz/README.md

 🤝 Contributing
 </h2>

-This project is not open-source, but that doesn't mean you can't contribute to the development of the project.
+This project is open-source, so you're more than welcomed to contribute to the development of the project.
 A great way to help to push this project forward is to download it and test it on your applications then submit an [issue](https://github.com/mohakapt/Stringz/issues) about any bugs, crashes or any unexpected behaviors you might encounter, Also suggestions and feature requests are super welcomed.
-So if you encounter some kind of inconvenience please don't give up on the application, submit an [issue](https://github.com/mohakapt/Stringz/issues) and help make this project better.
+If you have the time and energy please consider making a pull request and I'll work with you to improve the app (working with people gives me the motivation to keep improving) and if you encounter some kind of inconvenience please don't give up on the application, submit an [issue](https://github.com/mohakapt/Stringz/issues) and help make this project better.

 <h2 id='section_faq'>